Sodium iodide I 131 (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, heart disease, asthma, neck or throat problems, or a history of sulfite allergy.
+- Tell your doctor if you have kidney disease, heart disease, asthma, or a history of sulfite allergy.

-- You will be exposed to dangers of radiation while using this medicine.
+- You will be exposed to radiation while using this medicine.
 Talk with your doctor about precautions that you should take for yourself and for the people around you.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.